vejalingo/React-ReactNative-Design-Patterns/provider-pattern/readme.md

 ### Lets look at an example

-We will create one custom provider `UserProvider` which will be used to provide the value down to every descendant.
-To consume that value, we will create one custom Hook `useUser`.
+We will create one custom provider `UserProvider`, which will be used to provide the value down to every descendant.
+To consume that value; we will create one custom Hook `useUser`.

 ```jsx
 import React, {